The Biot-Savart operator and electrodynamics on subdomains of the three-sphere

 In this section we calculate the kernel of the Biot-Savart operator and prove a result about its image.
-As an aid to applications, we determine for which vector fields is curl a left-inverse to $BS$.
-Finally, $BS$ is self-adjoint, bounded operator.
-We prove self-adjointness in section~\ref{adjoint}; our upcoming paper \cite{helicitys3} proves boundedness.
+As an aid to applications, we determine for which vector fields curl is a left-inverse to $BS$.
+Finally, we show that $BS$ is a self-adjoint, bounded operator, which extends to a compact operator on the $L^2$ completion of $VF(\Omega)$.

-To discuss the kernel and image, we first need to understand how vector fields decompose on subdomains of the three-sphere.